colewarner24/CatalogRepoBackend/README.md

 TOKEN_SECRET = (A Token secret for the authentication of a password system.
 Could just be a randomly hashed number)

+## Setting Up Heroku Backend Environmental Variables

+Due to the backend requiring environmental variables, that also means for deployment of the backend, Config Vars are required for heroku.

+CLIENT_ID= A User spotify Client ID to connect to the spotify API

+CLIENT_SECRET= A User spotify Client Secret to connect to the spotify API

+MONGODB_URI= (A mongoDB URL for a connection ot the Database)

+TOKEN_SECRET = (A Token secret for the authentication of a password system.
+Could just be a randomly hashed number)

+***HEROKU_ENV_VAR = True***

 ## Installing Packages Used

 Use command